 Colleen Campbell, Max Planck Digital Library, Germany

 Colleen Campbell leads outreach and advocacy for the Open Access 2020 Initiative, a global effort of national research councils, university rectors’ conferences, libraries and consortia across five continents, working to transform the current subscription publishing system to new open access publishing models that ensure articles are open and re-usable and that the costs associated with their dissemination are transparent and economically sustainable.
 Our vision is to finally and rapidly achieve the benefits of open access promised 20 years ago: the advancement of science powered by the full potential of our digital environment and barrier-free access to knowledge.
 Previously European Director for Strategic Partnerships for JSTOR and the digital preservation service, Portico, she has over 20 years’ experience across all areas of the academic information sector.
-She is a frequent speaker at international conferences and serves as an elected member of the UKSG Main Committee and the Summit Group of the Open Scholarship Initiative.
+She is a frequent speaker at international conferences and serves as an elected member of the UKSG Main Committee.
 Formerly an actress, she holds a BA in Drama and an MA in Italian Studies.
 Mother, traveller, runner, punk-rock singer and tap dancer, she lives near Florence, Italy.

 Please enter the details in this form as you would like to appear on your badge.
 We will not be able to correct them.